The Path of Peace and Liberty

 The Non-Aggression Principle

-This site is dedicated to the prospect that we can live both free and peaceful lives.
-It is about a simple yet powerful idea called the
+This site is about a simple yet powerful idea called the

 For those who are either new to the